obi-0/docker-php-todo/README.md

 **Note: Your localtunnel generated URL might be unable to load on your browser if you do not specify the HTTPS port in the URL.
 So you may do this `generated URL:443 e.g https://docker-experiment.loca.lt:443.
 Though, it is strongly adviced never to use this strategy for anything that has personally identifying information or anything sensitive.
 The best way to use localtunnel is to build your own server because that is far safer.
-To do that, click [her](https://github.com/localtunnel/server#deploy)**
+To do that, click [here](https://github.com/localtunnel/server#deploy)**

 ### 2. Using Docker Container
 - Create a directory and name it `jenkins` and change into the directory.
 - Create a bridge network in Docker using the following docker network create command.
 We will use the network we have created earlier(tooling_app_network)

-- In order to execute Docker commands inside Jenkins nodes, download  the `docker:dind` Docker image so we can use it in our docker-compose file we will create:
+- In order to execute Docker commands inside Jenkins nodes, download  the `docker:dind` Docker image so we can use it in our docker compose file we will create:

 ```
 docker pull docker:dind